Cat Arthritis: Early Signs and Simple Home Changes That May Help

 6.3) Pain control medications

-Your vet may discuss options such as NSAIDs in select cats, other pain medications, or newer therapies depending on your cat’s overall health.
+Your vet may discuss options such as NSAIDs in selected cats, other pain medications, or newer therapies depending on your cat’s overall health.
 Never give human pain medication to a cat.

 6.4) Supplements and support